Kids’ Veggie Fritter Dippers + Snack: Chocolate Pudding

 a spoon.
 (Keep a close eye on your bowl

-so it doesn’t boil or overflow!) - • Carefully divide pudding between three
+- • Carefully divide pudding between three

 small serving bowls or containers